tensorflow/tfjs/README.md

 1. What TensorFlow models does the converter currently support?

 Image-based models (MobileNet, SqueezeNet, add more if you tested) are the most supported.
 Models with control flow ops (e.g. RNNs) are not yet supported.
-The convert.py script will validate the model you have and show a list of unsupported ops in your model.
+The tensorflowjs_coverter script will validate the model you have and show a list of unsupported ops in your model.
 See [this list](./docs/supported_ops.md) for which ops are currently supported.

 2. Will model with large weights work?